VanshikaTanwar/3-bit-Flash-ADC_using-sky130nm/README.md

    fig.2: (8x3) Priority Encoder Truth Table
 </p>

-A flash ADC is the Analog to Digital Converter and it is also known as the fastest of all types of ADC but at the same time, it also requires complex circuitry.
-It is thus often used for high-speed applications and it is also known as Parallel comparator type ADC.
+A flash ADC is the Analog to Digital Converter and it is also known as the fastest of all types of ADC but at the same time, it requires complex circuitry.
+It is thus often used for high-speed applications and this circuit is also known as Parallel comparator type ADC.
 It consists of Comparators, the ladder of a resistor network and the priority encoder.
-A general Flash ADC needs 2^N-1 Comparators for “N” no. of bits in which there are 2^N resistors are required and (2^N xN) Priority Encoder are required which increases its power consumption as no. of bits are increasing respectively.
+The General Flash ADC takes 2^N-1 Comparators for “N” no. of bits in which there are 2^N resistors are required and (2^N xN) Priority Encoder are required which increases its power consumption as no. of bits are increasing respectively.
+Each comparator comprises a reference voltage that is 1 LSB higher than that of the one given below it in the chain.
+The comparator is sometimes called a thermometer code because for a given input, all the comparators below a particular point will have their input voltage higher than their reference voltage and hence there, is “1” Logic output comes and vice-versa.
+Therefore, it behaves as analogous to a mercury thermometer.
+It is used in satellite communication, radar processing, etc.

 </p>
 <p align="center">